Twenty One Pilots: 2012–2014: Major-label signing and Vessel

-Twenty One Pilots' third album, Vessel, was released January 8, 2013; it would reach No. 21 on the Billboard 200, No. 9 on the Digital Albums chart, No. 17 on the Internet Albums chart, No. 15 on the Rock Albums Chart, and No. 10 on the Alternative Albums Chart.
-The band's first charting single, "Holding on to You", reached No. 11 on the Billboard Alternative Songs chart.
-Additionally, the singles "Guns for Hands" and "Lovely" reached No. 21 and No. 67, respectively, on the Japan Hot 100.
+Vessel was released on January 8, 2013, and later reached No. 21 on the Billboard 200, No. 9 on the Digital Albums chart, No. 17 on the Internet Albums chart, No. 15 on the Rock Albums Chart, and No. 10 on the Alternative Albums Chart.
+The band's first charting single, "Holding On to You", reached No. 10 on the Billboard US Rock Airplay chart.
+Additionally, "Guns for Hands" and "Lovely" reached No. 21 and No. 67, respectively, on the Japan Hot 100.
+Vessel became the second album in history to have every track receive at least a gold certification, making Twenty One Pilots the first and only band to see every song on two albums earn gold or platinum awards.

 In 2013, Twenty One Pilots (along with Panic! at the Disco) were one of the opening acts for Fall Out Boy on their Save Rock and Roll Arena Tour.
 On August 8, 2013, Twenty One Pilots performed "House of Gold" on Conan in their late night debut.
 On October 2, the music video for the song was uploaded onto YouTube.

 On March 17, 2014, Twenty One Pilots performed a set at the MTVU Woodie Awards during SXSW.
 On April 13, Twenty One Pilots performed "Car Radio" at the 2014 MTV Movie Awards.
 On April 28, the band performed "Car Radio" on Late Night with Seth Meyers.

 In 2014, Twenty One Pilots played a number of music festivals and other events around the United States, such as Lollapalooza, Bonnaroo, Boston Calling, and Firefly.
 Requests from many of these cities were incorporated into the band's first headlining tour, the Quiet Is Violent World Tour, which began in September 2014 and ended in November of the same year.

-On December 31, 2014, the band released a music video for the song "Ode to Sleep".
-Composed of footage captured by band creative director Mark Eshleman from three concerts over the preceding three years, the video depicted the band's growth from their origins as a small local band to a nationally popular alternative act.
+On December 31, 2014, the band released a music video for "Ode to Sleep".
+Composed of footage captured by the band's creative director Mark Eshleman from three concerts over the preceding three years, the video depicted the band's growth from their origins as a small local band to a nationally popular alternative act.